caltechlibrary/turf/README.md

 python3 -m turf
 ```

-It accepts various command-line arguments.
-To get information about the available options, use the `-h` argument:
+Turf accepts various command-line arguments.
+To get information about the available options, use the `-h` argument (or `/h` on Windows):
 ```
 turf -h
 ```